WSYR-TV: News operation

 On January 29, 2011, WSYR-TV became the first station in Central New York (and until the fall of 2016, the only station in the Syracuse area) to broadcast local news in true high definition.
-With the switch to HD came a new set, a new logo (which uses the same "Circle 9" design as fellow ABC affiliates WTVC in Chattanooga, Tennessee and KMBC-TV in Kansas City, Missouri, though with the 2007 version of the ABC logo placed on the bottom right side) and a new slogan ("The Local Station"); as a result, the station's logo that was used since 1996 (which was rendered in the FF Meta typeface) was retired.
+With the switch to HD came a new set, a new logo (which uses the same "Circle 9" design as fellow ABC affiliates WSOC-TV in Charlotte, North Carolina, WTVC in Chattanooga, Tennessee, and KMBC-TV in Kansas City, Missouri, though with the 2007 version of the ABC logo placed on the bottom right side) and a new slogan ("The Local Station"); as a result, the station's logo that was used since 1996 (which was rendered in the FF Meta typeface) was retired.
 WRGB in Albany, in January 2008, became the first station in upstate New York to broadcast their local newscasts in high definition.
 In mid-December 2010, WSTM-TV and CBS affiliate WTVH (at the time operated by WSTM-TV) became the first two stations in the market to offer local newscasts in 16:9 enhanced definition widescreen.
 Although not truly high definition, the broadcasts match the aspect ratio of HD television screens.
 Both of those stations would ultimately upgrade their local newscasts to true HD on October 23, 2016.

 On June 27, 2011, WSYR-TV's 25-year-duo Rod Wood and Carrie Lazarus were inducted into the New York State Broadcasters Association Hall of Fame.
 As one of the longest-running anchor teams in the United States, their names join those of Walter Cronkite, Barbara Walters and other broadcast legends.

 WSYR-TV have previously used many versions of Frank Gari's "News Station" music package including customized vocal versions of the theme using old station slogans, "Making a Difference" and "Central New York's News Source."
 They used the theme from 1993 until August 19, 2013, in favor of "Aerial" by Stephen Arnold Music.

 On January 30, 2018, WSYR-TV received a significant news studio set upgrade.

+On April 3, 2023, sister station WUTR in Utica began simulcasting the 5 and 6 a.m. hours of WSYR-TV's morning newscast.